twMr7/modular-examples/README.md

-modulize-example
+modular-examples
 ================
-Visual C++ example projects to demonstrate the building blocks of software modulization using *Poco C++ libraries*.
+Visual C++ example projects to demonstrate the building blocks of modular software desgin.

 Prerequisites
 -------------